boyboi86/AFML/README.md

 **Note**

 Most of the Python codes in the textbook were written 2 years ago (Python 2.*), which might not work in 2020.
-Therefore, it is required for individuals to understand Python and the research process/ intentions to produce the algorithm.
+Therefore, it is required for individuals to understand Python and the research process/ intentions as well as the Mathematical concepts to produce the algorithm.

+It is NOT easy.
+Even professional quants still produce algorithms that doesn't run correctly or/ and deviates too far from the original Mathematics.
+(Most with Msc and work in investment industry)

+The above statement was made after I review some of the previously open-source quant libraries that were popular (As of today, they are all private repository).

+**Advice/ Encouragement**

+Don't give up.
+Good things will happen eventually.
+May not be as good as expected but it would still be somewhere close.